Tarasenko, Steen score late, lift Blues past Canucks 4-3

+ST. LOUIS (AP) -- Alexander Steen has been hot since Mike Yeo took over as coach of the St. Louis Blues.
+His teammates have been even hotter.

-ST. LOUIS (AP) -- Vladimir Tarasenko and Alexander Steen scored third-period power play goals to lift the streaking St. Louis Blues to a 4-3 win over the Vancouver Canucks on Thursday night.
+Vladimir Tarasenko and Steen scored third-period power-play goals to lift the streaking Blues to a 4-3 win over the Vancouver Canucks on Thursday night.

 Magnus Paajarvi and Jori Lehtera also scored, and Kevin Shattenkirk had three assists for the Blues, who won their sixth straight game.
 Jake Allen made 18 saves.

+''We're playing a lot of different styles of opponents and we have to switch our game up a little bit, too,'' Shattenkirk said. ''We've been able to find ways on back-to-backs and find ways to win in tough environments.''

-St. Louis improved to 7-1 since Mike Yeo took over as coach, which is the best start for a coach in Blues history.
+St. Louis improved to 7-1 since Yeo replaced Ken Hitchcock, which is the best start for a coach in Blues history.

+''It's the players; their commitment,'' Yeo said. ''For me, I've always been a big believer, you can't just flip a switch once the game starts.
+I think that the mentality that we've had day in and day out - we come to the rink, we try to get better.''

 Bo Horvat, Henrik Sedin and Brandon Sutter scored for the Canucks, who dropped their third game out of their last four.
 Jacob Markstrom made 17 saves.

 Tarasenko gave the Blues a 3-2 lead with a power-play goal 58 seconds into the third period.
-It was the Blues first goal with the man-advantage in four games.
+It was the Blues' first goal with the man advantage in four games.

-Steen's power-play goal five minutes into the period made it 4-2 and stood as the game-winner.
+Steen's power-play goal five minutes into the period made it 4-2.
 It came on the second man-advantage of a double-minor given to Sedin for high-sticking.

+Steen had an assist on Tarasenko's goal.
+He had four goals and four assists and is a plus-4 since Yeo took over.

+''I think it's helped the whole group,'' Steen said. ''I think it's been a collective approach to a sounder game.''

 Less than two minutes later, Sutter deflected Alexander Edler's shot past Allen to cut the deficit to one.